-Our team delivers municipal resilience decision support in multiple contexts: from providing resilience insight for comprehensive and stormwater master planning to leading full resilience planning projects; directly to municipalities themselves or as a subconsultant to our engineering partners like Hazen and Sawyer and Kimley-Horn and Associates.
+Our team delivers local government resilience decision support in multiple contexts: from providing resilience insight for comprehensive and stormwater master planning to leading full resilience planning projects; directly to cities and counties themselves or as a subconsultant to our engineering partners like Hazen and Sawyer and Kimley-Horn and Associates.
 Our active projects include work for Ft.
-Lauderdale, Broward County, Tallahassee, West Palm Beach in Florida; Portsmouth, Virginia; and Raleigh, Cary, Durham, Durham County, Chapel Hill, Orange County, and Asheville in North Carolina.
+Lauderdale, Broward County, Tallahassee, and West Palm Beach in Florida; Portsmouth, Virginia; and Raleigh, Cary, Durham, Durham County, Chapel Hill, Orange County, and Asheville in North Carolina.

-In 2017, the NEMAC-FernLeaf Collaborative began guiding municipal staff from the City of West Palm Beach—with representatives from nearly every municipal department—through a five-step resilience planning process in a series of facilitated workshops, using the Steps to Resilience framework our team co-developed for the U.S. Climate Resilience Toolkit tailored for municipal resilience planning.
-The goal of the planning project is to assist the City of West Palm Beach in prioritizing the limited resources available in order to build maximum resilience to existing hazards and possible future change.
+In 2017, the NEMAC-FernLeaf Collaborative began guiding staff from the City of West Palm Beach—with representatives from nearly every municipal department—through a five-step resilience planning process in a series of facilitated workshops, using the Steps to Resilience framework.
+Our team co-developed this framework with the National Oceanic and Atmospheric Administration (NOAA) for the U.S. Climate Resilience Toolkit and have tailored it further for local government resilience planning.
+The goal of the planning project is to assist the City of West Palm Beach in prioritizing limited resources available in order to build maximum resilience to existing hazards and possible future change.

 The NEMAC-FernLeaf Collaborative led a workshop with city departmental leadership to provide resilience theory training and climate scene setting.
 In this workshop, the Collaborative gathered input on the key assets, threats, and stressors city staff work with as a part of their jobs.
 Key findings were detailed in a report that will serve as the basis of the full resilience plan.

-Step Two: Assess Vulnerability & Risks.
 Vulnerability is the susceptibility of societal assets and community services to impacts from existing or future threats.
-Vulnerability is made up of two main concepts: exposure and adaptive capacity.
+Vulnerability is made up of two main concepts: potential impact and adaptive capacity.
 Both physical and socioeconomic conditions can influence a system's resilience to the impacts from climate-related threats.
 This process will include a vulnerability and risk scoping assessment for identified assets to specific climate threats.

-The NEMAC-FernLeaf Collaborative led a workshop with city departmental leadership to relay the key findings of the exposure assessment.
+The NEMAC-FernLeaf Collaborative led a workshop with city departmental leadership to relay the key findings of the exposure assessment generated by AccelAdapt.
 The crosswalk of assets and threats identified in Step One was presented to the city.
-One major takeaway: unlike their southern neighbors, inland nuisance flooding is and will likely continue to be a greater challenge than sea level rise.
+One major takeaway: unlike their southern neighbors, inland precipitation-driven flooding is and will likely continue to be a greater challenge than sea level rise.
 In addition to posters and the workshop presentation, the exposure assessment was provided as a report detailing assets exposed to a variety of climate threats.

-We are currently working through defining sensitivity and adaptive capacity based on city ordinances and asset use types.
-These rules will be used to determine what exposed assets are truly vulnerable and therefore should be prioritized.
+We are currently working through defining sensitivity and adaptive capacity based on city ordinances and asset use types and other local factors.
+These rules will be used with AccelAdapt to determine what exposed assets are truly vulnerable and therefore should be prioritized.

-Step Four: Prioritize & Plan.
 After developing a list of options, they are consolidated and prioritized.
 The prioritization process requires aligning limited resources to focus on the greatest risks, and involves discussing trade-offs with fellow stakeholders and determining the best way forward.
-The figure is a subset example of a prioritization exercise have led for other cities and will lead for West Palm Beach.
 These prioritized projects can then inform CIPs to maximize risk reduction.

 If you have used or seen a federally-provided climate data tool or visualization, there's a strong chance we were involved in some capacity.
-Our team has supported technology transfer and communication for the National Oceanic and Atmospheric Administration and the U.S. Global Change Research Program through many of the graphical, data processing, and visualization tools and outputs featured on Climate.gov, in the National Climate Assessment, the US Climate Resilience Toolkit, Climate Explorer, Climate at a Glance, the Severe Weather Data Inventory, and others.
+Our team has supported technology transfer and communication for NOAA and the U.S. Global Change Research Program through many of the graphical, data processing, and visualization tools and outputs featured on Climate.gov, in the National Climate Assessment, the US Climate Resilience Toolkit, Climate Explorer, Climate at a Glance, the Severe Weather Data Inventory, and others.

 The U.S. Climate Resilience Toolkit provides scientific tools, information, and expertise to help people manage their climate-related risks and opportunities, and improve their resilience to extreme events.
 The site is designed to serve interested citizens, communities, businesses, resource managers, planners, and policy leaders at all levels of government.